ProphetAlgorithms/system-info-on-telegram/README.md

 ```
 You can add your own rule, that in example starts the script every half hour.

-I use two different users to run the script and the validator in addition have a (compiled) copy of the
-executables in the home folder of the user who starts the script to not grant shared permissions.
-In the script there are sections enclosed by <> that need to be replaced with your data, before starting.
+In the script there are sections enclosed by <> that need to be replaced with your data before starting.